JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Goverance/README.md

 - Service Control Policies (SCPs) enforce rules across accounts.
 - Example: A retail company restricts production accounts from using unapproved services, ensuring compliance with internal policies.
 - [Service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)

+##### 🌐 GitOps
+- GitOps is primarily a deployment and operations methodology — it uses Git repositories as the single source of truth for infrastructure and application configurations.
+- It focuses on automation, consistency, and auditability of deployments.
+- Example: A company manages Kubernetes manifests in Git.
+When developers push changes, CodePipeline triggers deployment to EKS.
+Amazon Inspector scans container images for CVEs, and if vulnerabilities are found, the pipeline halts until remediation